MatchuPitchu/react-summary/02_React Hooks.md

     };
   ```

-- Cleanup function: when you trigger an effect in useEffect (like timeout, intervall etc.) then you have to clean this effect in a return statement
+- `Cleanup function`: when you trigger an effect in `useEffect` (like timeout, intervall etc.) then you have to clean this effect in a return statement

-  - in example below, I debounce user input with setTimeout to trigger form validation only when user doesn't stroke a key for 500ms
+  - in example below, I debounce user input with setTimeout to trigger form validation only when user does NOT stroke a key for 500ms
   - but I wanna have only 1 ongoing timer at a time
-  - so I have to use built-in clearTimeout function with saved const timerId
+  - so I have to use built-in `clearTimeout` function with saved const timerId
-  - cleanup function is now executed always BEFORE useEffect runs the text time OR BEFORE the component is removed from the DOM (-> is unmounted)
+  - cleanup function is now executed always `BEFORE useEffect runs the text time` OR `BEFORE the component is removed from the DOM` (-> is unmounted)

   ```JavaScript
   useEffect(() => {